imfug/delivery-schema/documentation/specification.md

 The AudioChannelMapping element is a list of ordered AudioChannel elements that explicit the audio channel layout in the soundfield group defined by the SoundfieldGroupConfiguration.

-The order in which the AudioChannel elements are listed must correspond to the order in which the actual channels appear in the trackfile.

 ##### AudioChannel

 The AudioChannel element defines the constraints on a single audio channel that participates in the soundfield group defined by the SoundfieldGroupConfiguration element.